Last updated 5/18/2021

 Mobile Vaccination Teams

-We have several mobile teams hosting pop-up vaccination clinics with community partners, as well as bringing vaccines to homeless encampments.
+We have several mobile teams hosting pop-up vaccination clinics with community partners, as well as bringing vaccines to homeless encampments and schools.
 Our mobile teams have already immunized residents and staff at hundreds of nursing homes, board-and-care homes, and more than 70 low-income senior housing sites across the county.
 Homebound people that are unable to visit one of our sites can also request a home vaccination from our mobile team.

 We are building relationships with community-based organizations like United Latino Voices, NAACP, One Accord and Hijas del Campo to better reach and educate people in historically marginalized communities about the importance of vaccination.

 Not everyone is able to schedule vaccination appointments online.
 That’s why we launched a vaccine-appointment call center for people to be able to make appointments over the phone.
-Call 833-829-2626 from 8 a.m. – 8 p.m. on weekdays and 8 a.m. - 4 p.m. on weekends to make a vaccine appointment.
+Call 833-829-2626 from 8 a.m. – 8 p.m. on weekdays and 8 a.m. - 4 p.m. on Saturdays to make a vaccine appointment.